andrewlod/log-aggregator-kubernetes/README.md

 # Log Aggregator for Kubernetes
-This project sets up the ELK stack in a Kubernetes cluster and indexes logs on Amazon S3 with ElasticSearch.
+This project sets up the ELK stack in a Kubernetes cluster and stores snapshots on Amazon S3 with ElasticSearch.

 ## Table of Contents
 - [Log Aggregator for Kubernetes](#log-aggregator-for-kubernetes)